openhab/org.openhab.binding.zwave/doc/building36/adcs2000tra_0_0.md

 ### Parameter 5: Battery Reporting Interval

 Battery Reporting Interval
-Number of wake up intervals between autonomous battery reports.
-The wake up interval is set in the Wake Up Command Class.
+<p&gtNumber of wake up intervals between autonomous battery reports.
+The wake up interval is set in the Wake Up Command Class.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.